-a plan for Orchard Park
+Orchard Park PFI

 2 July 2008

-The Communities and Local Government Agency (CLG) announces Round 6 of the Housing Private Finance Initiative (PFI).
-Each round is designed to allow the regeneration of council estates in deprived areas through funding in the form of PFI credits passed to local authorities by Central Government.
-Much of the money for PFI projects comes from the private sector (eg. banks) as loans, which are repaid from Government resources typically over a 25 to 30 year period.
+Much of the money for PFI projects comes from the private sector (e.g. banks) as loans, which are repaid from Government resources typically over a 25 to 30 year period.
 A local authority may provide land.
 The CLG has a stragetic role and allocates PFI credits on behalf of the Homes and Communities Agency (HCA).

 For the sixth round, the selection process is tightened up.
 The CLG and HCA favour projects that should bring about tranformational change by social as well as physical regeneration of communities.
 Mixed tenure is intended to ‘reposition’ estates in terms of quality, diversity, reputation, and demand.
 A significant element of extra care for the elderly will be looked for.
 Refurbishment of existing homes is unpopular with PFI funders, although refurbishment is not necessarily ignored within a bid.
 The meeting of PFI criteria is more relevant to the bid than are local authority priorities.